SebaUbuntu/Telebash/README.md

 ### How to use it:

+- Launch `install.sh` to install all the dependencies

-- Put a bot token in variables.sh
+- Put a bot token in `variables.sh`

-- Edit additional variables in variables.sh
+- Edit additional variables in `variables.sh`

 - Launch the bot by typing